Nowadays websites have become more dynamic and richer in content which can increase the initial load time when browsed from another side of the world.

 Log into your WordPress dashboard and Add New plugin from the Plugins option.
 Search for Breeze – WordPress Cache Plugin.

 After installation, activate the plugin and go to its settings.
-Click on CDN tab and paste the Zone URL you have already copied from KeyCDN dashboard.
+Click on the CDN tab and paste the Zone URL you have already copied from the KeyCDN dashboard.

 Click on Save Changes to implement the CDN.

 That’s it!
 You have successfully integrated CDN to your WordPress site.
 To confirm the integration, browse your site in any web browser and access its source code.
 If the integration was successful you will see the files are being downloaded via KeyCDN servers.